 Jack's hobbyist customers purchased antique rose bushes each spring, but he had to start rooting plants months earlier.
 How was he to determine what buyers would want in advance?

 Jack had a passion for roses.
-His passion wasn’t just any rose, but what the rose industry calls “antique roses.”
-Antique roses are the “rose royalty” whose provenance or lineage goes all the way back to a “mother bush” in England or Europe.
-Jack’s passion led him to collect one of the most complete inventories of antique roses bushes in the United States.
-In time his passion became a business as his rose lover friends wanted his varieties for their own gardens.
+His passion wasn’t just any roses, but what the rose industry calls antique roses.
+Antiques are the rose royalty whose provenance or lineage goes all the way back to a “mother bush” in England or Europe.
+Jack’s passion led him to one of the most complete collections of antique roses in the United States.
+He turned his passion into a business.

-The typical rose hobbyist pores over color catalogues all winter, then purchases rose plants for spring planting after the danger of frost is past.
-The rose plant seller on the other hand, must start the cutting and rooting process months before the orders are placed and the plants shipped.
+The typical rose lover pores over color catalogues all winter, then purchases rose plants for the spring planting after the danger of frost is past.
+The rose plant seller must start the cutting and potting process months before the orders are placed and the plants shipped.
 The problem was that a variety in vogue one year might not be the big seller next year.
-If Jack grew the wrong ones, they had to be destroyed at great cost.
-For years Jack kept careful records of what he sold in trying to predict future sales.
-But his forecasting wasn’t good enough.
-His problem; how to determine what buyers would want, months after he selected the varieties to grow?
+If Jack grew the wrong ones, they had to be destroyed at great cost For years Jack kept careful records of what sold to predict future sales.
+But his log wasn’t good enough.
+How could Jack determine what buyers would buy months after he selected varieties to grow?

-The many problems of a business often mask the most basic problem—knowing what the customer wants.
-The Customer Advisory Board, executed properly, will tell you what your best customers want and are willing to pay a premium price for.
+The many problems of a business often mask the most basic problem -- knowing what the customer wants.
+The Customer Advisory Board, if planned and executed properly, will tell you what your best customers want and are willing to pay a premium price for.
 Every business has a limit on capacity.
 The challenge is not just to enlarge that capacity to pursue mythical economies of scale; i.e. lower costs.
 The real challenge is to use and sell your existing capacity at a premium price and therefore a premium profit.
 You can’t do this without up-to-date information on what the customer wants.
-The best place find that information is from your best customers.
+The best place to go for that information is the best customers you have.